python/cpython/Doc/c-api/arg.rst

    has processed the data.

-``s#`` (string, Unicode or any read buffer compatible object) [const char \*, int or :ctype:`Py_ssize_t`] This variant on ``s*`` stores into two C variables, the first one a pointer to a character string, the second one its length.
+``s#`` (string, Unicode or any read buffer compatible object) [const char \*, int or :ctype:`Py_ssize_t`] This variant on ``s`` stores into two C variables, the first one a pointer to a character string, the second one its length.
+In this case the Python string may contain embedded null bytes.
+Unicode objects pass back a pointer to the default encoded string version of the object if such a conversion is possible.
 All other read-buffer compatible objects pass back a reference to the raw internal data representation.
 Since this format doesn't allow writable buffer compatible objects like byte arrays, ``s*`` is to be preferred.

    The type of the length argument (int or :ctype:`Py_ssize_t`) is controlled by defining the macro :cmacro:`PY_SSIZE_T_CLEAN` before including :file:`Python.h`.
 If the macro was defined, length is a :ctype:`Py_ssize_t` rather than an int.
 This behavior will change in a future Python version to only support :ctype:`Py_ssize_t` and drop int support.
 It is best to always define :cmacro:`PY_SSIZE_T_CLEAN`.

 ``y`` (bytes object) [const char \*]
    This variant on ``s`` converts a Python bytes or bytearray object to a C